 While it’s challenging to break the cycle of living paycheck-to-paycheck or find money to invest when you’re supporting kids or helping aging parents, building your own financial house must be a priority.

 Unfortunately, you can’t just save money to build long-term wealth.

-While it may seem like the safest way to get ahead is to keep increasing deposits to your savings account, your money won’t be making much money, especially if your account is with a traditional bank.
+It may seem like the safest way to get ahead is to keep increasing deposits to your savings account.
+But your money won’t be making much money, especially if it's at a traditional bank.